powyin/android_swipe_refresh_layout/README.md

-### how to use  MultipleRecycleAdapter   MultipleListAdapter
+### how to use  MultipleRecycleAdapter&MultipleListAdapter

         MultipleRecycleAdapter multipleRecycleAdapter = new MultipleRecycleAdapter<>(this, TypePowViewHolder_Text.class, TypePowViewHolder_Pic_1.class , TypePowViewHolder_Pic_4.class);
         mRecyclerView.setAdapter(multipleRecycleAdapter);